nickcotton/nickcotton.com/src/_posts/my-2025-digital-resolutions.md

 This year I've tried to allow a little exploration in and went through and made a list of all the things I'd like to do this year.

-There are a whole bunch of the usual, uninteresting ones (read more, watch less) but I thought I'd pull out some that leant into digital life a bit more.
+There are a whole bunch of the usual, uninteresting ones (read more, watch less) but I thought I'd pull out some that lean into digital life a bit more.

 ## 1. Don't keep my phone next to my bed.